spacepy/spacepy/Doc/source/configuration.rst

   Python behavior.
 (See :py:mod:`warnings` module for details on custom warning filters.)

+enable_old_data_warning
+  SpacePy maintains certain databases from external sources, notably the leapsecond database used by :py:mod:`~spacepy.time`.
+By default :py:exc:`~exceptions.UserWarning` is issued if the leap second database is out of date.
+Set this option to False to suppress this warning (and warnings about out-of-date data which may be added in the future.)

 keepalive
   True to attempt to use HTTP keepalives when downloading data in :py:func:`~spacepy.toolbox.update` (default).
 This is faster when